jl5300/notes-app/README.md

 # notes-app

-Simple CRUD app with notes in a global MongoDB database.
+Simple CRUD app with notes in a global MongoDB database hosted on Microsoft Azure App Service.